theseanything/civilservicelgbt.github.io/_posts/2019-01-27-social-events-for-2019.md

 ### Bristol

 For 2019, we're introducing monthly socials in a new location: Bristol.
 Our volunteers in the area will be organising them for the **first Wednesday** of each month, starting in February 2019.

+### NEW: Cardiff

+Social events are being planned in Cardiff too; the first of which is on 20 February.
+You can get the details on [the social event page](/event/2019-02-20-cardiff-social/).
+Details for future socials will be added soon.

 ### Edinburgh